pikdum/blog/content/posts/thistle-tea-2025-update/index.md

 Hop in Thistle Tea's [Discord channel](https://discord.gg/dSYsRXHDhb).

-These changes (hopefully) made the code much easier to work with and provide a bit of patterns for extending the system.
+These changes (hopefully) make the code much easier to work with and provide consistent patterns for extending the system.